Tax on property income in New Zealand

 Over 180,000 (US$114,850) | 39% on band over US$114,850 |

-Source: Global Property Guide |
+Source: Global Property Guide, PWC |

-Assets include buildings, capital improvements and chattels (furnishings, etc), which can be depreciated through either diminishing or straight scale.
+Assets include buildings, capital improvements, and chattels (furnishings, etc), which can be depreciated through either diminishing or straight scale.
 Buildings can either be depreciated by 4% (diminishing line) or 3% (straight line).
 Assets can be depreciated individually or in a group (pooled).
 Pooled assets can only be depreciated using the diminishing method, using the lowest depreciation rate in the group.

 Gains resulting from the sale of real property are not normally taxed in New Zealand.
-They are taxed at normal income tax rates only under the following circumstances: dealing with property is the business of the seller, the property was acquired solely to make a profit on selling it or gains were made from an undertaking scheme which´ goal was to make a profit.
+They are taxed at normal income tax rates only under the following circumstances: dealing with property is the business of the seller, the property was acquired solely to make a profit on selling it or gains were made from an undertaking scheme whose goal was to make a profit.

 There are no real estate taxes in New Zealand.